-OneAmerica is a Seattle-based nonprofit in Washington State whose mission is to advance the fundamental principles of democracy and justice by building power in immigrant communities.
+OneAmerica is a Seattle-based nonprofit whose mission is to advance the fundamental principles of democracy and justice by building power within immigrant communities.
 OneAmerica was established in 2001 by U.S. Representative Pramila Jayapal and has since grown to become a locally and nationally recognized leader in advancing immigrant, civil, and human rights.
 Our strategies include policy advocacy, grassroots organizing, immigrant integration programs and civic/electoral engagement.
 Our family of organizations consists of OneAmerica (C3), OneAmerica Votes (C4) and OneAmerica Votes Justice Fund (PAC).

 Our work today is more important than ever, and OneAmerica is growing and becoming stronger to meet the current political challenges.

 This is a time of growth and opportunity as OneAmerica strengthens our response to the emboldened racism and xenophobia facing our communities by building the social and political power of immigrants and refugees in Washington State.
 Our new strategic direction centers grassroots organizing, so we are not only defending the rights and liberties of immigrants but building the leadership of our communities to drive change.

 A significant challenges in this moment is remaining bold about our vision for immigrants and refugees and also being strategic around how to focus and contain our programs and strategy.
 We are looking for staff to join our team who are adaptable and excited about leading change, are highly motivated around problem solving and lead with a focus on relationships, collaboration, racial equity and challenging power by building movements.

 Join a dynamic team leading the local resistance and play a key role in our organizational growth.